Last Updated on

 1.Basic Information: The date, address, room, and start/end time of the meeting.

 2. The names of the participant, the absent persons and the guests.

-4. A summary and purpose of each item on the agenda: Inform / Exchanging / Generating Ideas / Consulting / Deciding.
+4. A summary and objective of each topic on the agenda: Inform / Exchanging / Generating Ideas / Consulting / Deciding.

-5. The actions and tasks that have been assigned, to whom it is addressed and the date due.
+5. The actions and tasks that have been assigned, to whom, the task priority and the due date.